StatCan/aaw-security-proposal/05-network.md

 >    >
 >    > — https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32588#cha5
 >
+>    and launch an internal-only GitLab instance accessible
+>    only to Protected B workloads.
+>
-> 2. Launch a GitLab instance for Protected B workloads inside the AAW
+> 2. Launch a GitLab instance in the AAW environment which is
+>    available to all workloads.
+Worklods running at the
+>    Protected B level are granted only HEAD / GET requests
+>    to the GitLab instance (to prevent data exfiltration).
+>    POST requests to specificly authorized endpoints,
->    environment.
-This GitLab instance will not be exposed via an Ingress,
+>    such as for authorization, will be allowed.
+>
+> 3. Two seperate GitLab instances be launched in the AAW
->    and will only be accessible from Protected B pods.
+>    environment, 1 for unclassified and 1 for Protected B.
+>    This is the least recommended solution due to the
+>    maintenance overhead.
+>
+> **DAaaS should identify the best solution based on the
+> needs of its users, and therefore this proposal
+> does not specific a specific solution.**